Darkfrobozz/MathWisdom/common_models/function.md

 $$
 f(x, y)
 $$
 Here *y* can represent factors such as heat of the tea water.
+This binary function can be represented visually by a [[coordinate_system]].